Skip to main content

 • Ensure traceability and reproducibility of the changes made to the document.

-The Archive PDF/A-2 workflow supports these features:
+The Archive PDF/A-2 workflow supports the following features:

 • Conversion to PDF/A-2 format (PDF/A-2b, PDF/A-2u, and PDF/A-2a)